 Warning: This review contains spoilers.

-I thought Jess + Moss beautifully captured so many defining moments of childhood and also the transition out of childhood.
+I thought Jess + Moss beautifully captured so many defining childhood moments and the transition out of childhood.
 No, there is not a great deal of plot here.
 But, oh my!
 The characters are so rich in depth!

 I don’t think there needs to be a breathtaking plot to the film at all.
 I think what we are shown is breathtaking in itself and, after all, life is not a plot.
 Life is built around memories and moments in life that define who we are and I think Jess + Moss really captured this well.
 Although a very different film, The Tree of Life also uses this style as a means to convey its story.

-Obviously the main theme of the film is memories in themselves and the moments that make these memories.
-I think Moss is so troubled by the fact that he does not remember his parents, that he has become obsessed with holding onto and remembering the moments that he has with Jess, hence the constant recording of their conversations and activities.
-I think he is building his life around that and the need to have Jess in his life is so great that, by the conclusion of the film, she not only leaves for herself, but she also leaves for him.
-A life lesson in itself for Moss, as these moments cannot last forever.
+The film’s central theme is memories in themselves and the moments that make these memories.
+I think Moss is so troubled that he does not remember his parents that he has become obsessed with holding onto and remembering the moments that he has with Jess, hence the constant recording of their conversations and activities.
+I think he is building his life around that, and the need to have Jess in his life is so great that, by the conclusion of the film, she not only leaves for herself, but she also leaves for him.
+A life lesson in itself for Moss, as these moments, cannot last forever.

 Austin Vickers as Moss in Jess + Moss